King Ezekiel

-King Ezekiel (full name in the television series: Ezekiel Sutton) is a fictional character from the comic book series The Walking Dead and the television series of the same name, in which he is portrayed by Khary Payton.
+King Ezekiel (full name in the television series: Ezekiel Sutton) is a fictional character from the comic book series The Walking Dead and the television series of the same name, on which he is portrayed by Khary Payton.

 Ezekiel is the leader of the Kingdom, a community of survivors terrorized by a vicious group called the Saviors.
 Other communities including the Hilltop and the Alexandria Safe-Zone suffer the same subjugation.
 The communities, led by Ezekiel, Maggie at the Hilltop, and Rick at Alexandria, team up in an all-out war against the Saviors and their leader, Negan.
 Ezekiel has a loyal pet tiger, Shiva, that he saved from the zoo in the early days of the apocalypse when he was a zookeeper.
 Although Shiva can be deadly to Ezekiel's enemies, she is not a threat to the Kingdom's peaceful residents and guests.
 Instead, Ezekiel rules by the consent of his community, who believe in his charismatic leadership skills and ability to keep them safe.
 In the comics, Ezekiel enters into a romantic relationship with Michonne, while on the show, he instead marries Carol.